devnaelson/git/readme.md

 - git update-index --assume-unchanged xxxx.extension file Changes not staged for commit modified ignore from git
 - You can get the files back with git update-index --no-assume-unchanged

-## get fetch changes from external repository to local repo
+## get fetch changes from external repository to local repo.

 - git fetch
 - git merge origin/master